-- lation of the Diploma's grade (see the relevant paragraph of the Regulation of Studies). - ▶ Free Courses (F).
+- Optional Courses (O).
+These courses are not included in any particular Cycle, but they are taken into consideration for obtaining the Diploma and for the calculation of the Diploma's grade (see the relevant paragraph of the Regulation of Studies). - Free Courses (F).
 These courses are not taken into consideration for obtaining the Diploma or for the calculation of the Diploma's grade.
-The only exceptions to that rule (only for the calculation of the Diploma's grade) are the Free Courses (F) of French language (see the relevant paragraph of the Regulation of Studies).
+The only exception to this rule (only for the calculation of the Diploma's grade) is the foreign language (see the relevant paragraph of the Regulation of Studies).